kubernetes/website/content/en/docs/concepts/scheduling-eviction/scheduling-framework.md

 {{< feature-state for_k8s_version="v1.28" state="beta" >}}

 QueueingHint is a callback function for deciding whether a Pod can be requeued to the active queue or backoff queue.
-It's executed every time a certain kind of events happen, and when the QueueingHint finds that the event might make the Pod schedulable, the Pod is put into the active queue or the backoff queue so that the scheduler will retry the scheduling of the Pod.
+It's executed every time a certain kind of event or change happens in the cluster.
+When the QueueingHint finds that the event might make the Pod schedulable, the Pod is put into the active queue or the backoff queue so that the scheduler will retry the scheduling of the Pod.

 {{< note >}}
-QueueingHint is a beta-level field and is enabled by default in 1.28.
+QueueingHint evaluation during scheduling is a beta-level feature and is enabled by default in 1.28.
 You can disable it via the
 `SchedulerQueueingHints` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/).
 {{< /note >}}